Aran00/CS224n2019A5/readme.md

             # clip norm if needed here using clip_grad_norm_
             optimizer.step()
     ```

 4. The other things needed to note in the training process:

     a.
-We need to copy both the model and data to device(In this file, copying data to device is done by the model class)
+We need to copy both the model and data to device(In this file, copying data to device is done by the model class),
+    moving data to device could be done when creating the tensor.

     b.
 Grad clipping